TheTechBrothers/CampQuest/README.md

 ***Required User Stories:***

+First User Stories

-1. Title: User picks which U.S. college/university they want to see events for
+Title: User picks which U.S. college/university they want to see events for

 User Story: As a user, I want to have the ability to search for any college or university in the United States, so I can see what events are happening currently and in the future.

 Acceptance Criteria: Given I am a user (guest or registered), when I type in the name of my desired college/university, then the name of the school will appear, allowing me to click it and view all future events.

+Second User Stories

+Title: User gets directions to event location

+User Story: As a user, I want to be able to see the location of the event I’m interested in, so I can know exactly where to be when the event starts.

+Acceptance Criteria: Given I am a user (guest or registered), when I click on my desired school event, then the event’s location will appear, allowing me to copy the address and successfully navigate there.